tytydraco/yessleep/out/Please_Dont_Buy_A_Pet_Rabbit_On_Easter_Final.md

 I needed to sit down.
 I blankly stared at Jan expecting this to be a joke.
 His neutral expression never dropped.
 Agents got paid well for saving the world, but how the hell did one company have so much to just give away like this?
 He ignored my reaction and kept speaking.

 “People who encounter supernatural creatures are at a higher risk of being killed by one.
 There is a good chance you’ll come across something dangerous in the future.
 Keep my number.
-Call me if something happened.”
+Call me if something happens.”

 His golden eyes landed on me, and I felt my face flush.
 He noticed that reaction and needed to turn away to hide a smile.